BerenMillidge/BerenMillidge.github.io/_posts/2026-05-31-Thermopylae.md

 In hot pursuit of game.”

 “I have a thousand chariots,
-Decked out in gold and jewels,
+Adorned with gold and jewels,
-The world shall shake by the sound,
+All the world shall tremble from
-And thunder of their hooves.”
+The thunder of their hooves.”

 “So flee back to your masters,
 And tell them what you see,